SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: Related Work

 {\bf Prior studies related to deep learning}.
 Deep learning has been used for program analysis.
-CNN has been used for software defect prediction \cite{DBLP:conf/qrs/LiHZL17}, malicious URLs, file paths detection, and registry keys detection \cite{DBLP:journals/corr/SaxeB17}; DBN has been used for software defect prediction \cite{wang2016automatically, DBLP:conf/qrs/YangLXZS15}; RNN has been used for vulnerability detection \cite{vuldeepecker, DBLP:conf/ccs/LinZLPX17}, software traceability \cite{DBLP:conf/icse/0004CC17}, code clone detection \cite{white2016deep}, and recognizing functions in binaries \cite{shin2015recognizing}.
+CNN has been used for software defect prediction \cite{DBLP:conf/qrs/LiHZL17} and locating buggy source code \cite{DBLP:conf/ijcai/HuoLZ16}; DBN has been used for software defect prediction \cite{wang2016automatically, DBLP:conf/qrs/YangLXZS15}; RNN has been used for vulnerability detection \cite{vuldeepecker, DBLP:conf/ccs/LinZLPX17, muVulDeePecker}, software traceability \cite{DBLP:conf/icse/0004CC17}, code clone detection \cite{white2016deep}, and recognizing functions in binaries \cite{shin2015recognizing}.
 The present study offers the first framework for using deep learning to detect vulnerabilities.